clabordec/kevtech/active_directory/account_creation.md

     - Jamie Verges
     - Eric Madson
     - Alex Bertzy
-- For the user `Help Desk`, verify that the user has admin rights
+- Verify that the user have been created, For the user `Help Desk`, verify that the user has admin rights
 - Assign `Help Desk` to the `IT` security group
 - Assign `Patty`, `Jane Foster`, `Jamie Verges` to the HR OU
 - Assign `Eric Madson` and `Alex Bertzy` to the Engineers OU